henryhyu/claude-code-agents-hooks-documentation/TEST_RESULTS.md

 - **Clear documentation** for ongoing maintenance
 - **Quality assurance** for production deployment

-The test suite ensures the Anthropic Style GitHub Page functions correctly across all interactive features while providing a foundation for future development and feature additions.
+The test suite ensures the Claude Code Agents Hooks Documentation Guide functions correctly across all interactive features while providing a foundation for future development and feature additions.